Unique Solutions with High Purity Tungsten Welding

 High-purity welding technology is growing exponentially, and one of our main goals is to stay on top of the advancements.
-Axenics’ team of experts is constantly learning in an effort to stay on the leading edge and provide unique welding solutions to our customers, while also helping them to stay efficient and on budget.
+Axenics’ team of experts is constantly improving tungsten welding in an effort to stay on the leading edge and provide unique welding solutions to our customers, while also helping them to stay efficient and on budget.

 Think of the frequency in which a new version of your cell phone is released to give you an idea of how quickly the technology changes when it comes to high purity welding.
 That’s why we make regular, certified updates to our machinery.
 It’s exciting to experience those advancements in-house.